ianomad/ianomad.github.io/_posts/2020-08-11-Productivity-Notes.md

   </a>
 </p>

 **Dopamine** is an addiction chemical (hormone) of the brain that make us a gambler of an achievement.
 Once set, we strive towards it and feel pleasure once we have achieved.
 Some great examples of dopamine is having a milestone and feeling accomplished after achieving it.
 It lasts for a period and will need to be reiterated with a new milestone.
 The milestones can be some project by a certain date or a long biking distance.
-The bigger the goal, the bigger the dopamine shot is.
+The bigger the goal, the the bigger the dopamine shot is.
 It is a huge part of individual motivation.

 **Serotonin** can mostly be described in the feeling of confidence in a certain ability.
 It is reinforced with more skill and capability.
 It's the sense of pride with yourself and others driving you even more.
 One good example would be social recognition for talent and effort.
 This is an important aspect from collective alignment perspective and is a way to validate that aspect, in my opinion.